CircleCI-Public/cimg-base/README.md

 This image should be used by projects that want a decent level of stability but would like to get occasional software updates.
 It is typically updated once a month.

-`<YYYY.MM>` - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, the 2 digit month.
+`<YYYY.MM>` - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2019.09` would be the monthly snapshot tag from September 2019.
 This tag is intended for projects that are highly sensitive to changes and want the most deterministic builds possible.